noudess/docs-main/Perl-API.md

 quest::emote(text) # Mob will emote 'text'.
-quest::enable_spawn2(spawn2_id) # Enables this spawn group to start spawning again once the respawn timer is up for it. quest::enabletitle(titleset) # Allows player to use titles from the given titleset, assuming they meet all other qualifications (race, class, AAs, item, etc).
-<span bitstream="" mono="" sans="" style="color: rgb(0, 130, 0); font-family: Consolas, " vera="">quest::enable_proximity_say() #Required for sub EVENT_PROXIMITY_SAY to work
-</span>quest::exp(amount) # Adds 'amount' of exp to user's exp amount.
+quest::enable_spawn2(spawn2_id) # Enables this spawn group to start spawning again once the respawn timer is up for it. quest::enabletitle(titleset) # Allows player to use titles from the given titleset, assuming they meet all other qualifications (race, class, AAs, item, etc). quest::enable_proximity_say() #Required for sub EVENT_PROXIMITY_SAY to work quest::exp(amount) # Adds 'amount' of exp to user's exp amount.
 NOTE: This is effected by all experience multipliers.
-So, a global multiplier of 2.0 will double the amount of experience you specified.
-quest::faction(faction_id, value, temp) # Give player faction 'value' with 'faction_id'. 'temp' is optional and its values are 0 = Permanent faction with a message, 1 = Temporary faction without a message, 2 = Temporary faction with a message, and 3 = Permanent faction with no message quest::factionvalue() # Checks factions returning more logical values than $faction (which cannot be changed due to backwards compatiblity, and the values are hardcoded into client.) quest::FlagInstanceByGroupLeader() # Assigns the group leader's instance to a player
+So, a global multiplier of 2.0 will double the amount of experience you specified. quest::faction(faction_id, value, temp) # Give player faction 'value' with 'faction_id'. 'temp' is optional and its values are 0 = Permanent faction with a message, 1 = Temporary faction without a message, 2 = Temporary faction with a message, and 3 = Permanent faction with no message quest::factionvalue() # Checks factions returning more logical values than $faction (which cannot be changed due to backwards compatiblity, and the values are hardcoded into client.) quest::FlagInstanceByGroupLeader() # Assigns the group leader's instance to a player